-Halloween is approaching pretty fast and tons of Halloween activities come to mind.
-Here’s a super easy and quick Halloween tote bag to inspire you!**

-# Former text

 Halloween is approaching pretty fast and tons of fun Halloween ideas and activities to do as a family come to mind around this household.
-We love it when we do stuff together and particularly my daughter Ellie is super excited this time a year when everything seems to be all about fun.
-If you’re like us and enjoy family time more than anything below the Halloween tote bag tutorial are a few activities we do together, hopefully they’ll inspire you.
+We love it when we do stuff together!
+My daughter, Ellie is super excited this time a year when everything seems to be all about fun for her.
+If you’re like us and enjoy family time more than anything below this Halloween tote are a few activities we do together, hopefully they’ll inspire you.

 - 45 cm = 1/2 yard of black exterior fabric (this would work wonderfully: 60″ Wide Canvas Outdoor Fabric Black Fabric By The Yard)